-Once you’ve selected Google Drive, you’ll select an action.
-For this one, you’ll need to click on Show Less Common Options.
+Once you have selected Google Drive, you will select an action.
+For this one, you will need to select on Show Less Common Options.
 From the options that appear, select Replace File.
-Click Save + Continue at the bottom of the page.
+Select Save + Continue at the bottom of the page.

-Next, you’ll need to authenticate to Google Drive with your new Gmail account and give Zapier permission to access the account.
+Next, you will need to authenticate to Google Drive with your new Gmail account and give Zapier permission to access the account.

 Zapier will have you fill out a template.
-If you are housing these CSV exports in a specific file, you’ll need to specify that.
+If you are housing these CSV exports in a specific file, you will need to specify that.

 For the File to Replace field, select the temporary file you created in the first step.